 Residency Requirements - Admissions and Records

 Students who are not United States citizens may be considered a California resident for tuition purposes.
-To qualify, a person must be in a status eligible for residency and must have resided continuously in California for at least one year and one day immediately preceding the term in which the student enrolls in a class.
+To qualify, a person must be in a status eligible for residency in the United States and must have resided continuously in California for at least one year and one day prior to the first date of the term.
 Evidence must be provided to indicate that the person intends to make California his/her permanent home.
 The residence of an unmarried minor is that of the parents or legal guardian.
 The residence determination date is the day before a term begins for which the person is applying for admission.
 It is the student's responsibility to clearly demonstrate both physical presence in California and intent to establish California residency.

-Students on or wishing to obtain the F-1 Student Visa should apply via the Ohlone College International Programs and Services Office.Skip plugin info.
+Students who hold or wish to obtain the F-1 Student Visa to visit the United States for the purpose of study should apply for admission to Ohlone College through the International Programs and Services Office.Skip plugin notice.